Bobi Wine: Personal life

 While studying at Makerere University, Wine met his wife, Barbara Itungo, also known as Barbie, who at the time was an S6 student at Bweranyangi Girls' Senior Secondary School.
 Their wedding took place in August 2011 after ten years of living together.
 They have four children.
 Wine and his family reside in Magere Village, Wakiso District, where he ensures they "go together to dig and get food, whenever we can.
 I do that because I want them to learn to live an ordinary life, not as a celebrity's children."

 On 10 February 2015, Wine's father died after a lengthy battle with diabetes.
 The vigil and burial attracted hundreds of mourners including government officials and other celebrities.
 One month later, Wine released the song "Paradiso", about valuing your parents while they are still alive.

-Wine was featured in a 2022 documentary film entitled Bobi Wine: The People's President, which was nominated for Best Documentary Feature Film at the 96th Academy Awards.
+Wine was featured in the 2022 documentary film Bobi Wine: The People's President, which was nominated for Best Documentary Feature Film at the 96th Academy Awards.
+Wine is Catholic.